 - Do your own research – if you hear about an investment bond or ISA opportunity from any companies, or comparison websites, it is important to do your own digging.
 Independently check the company’s website, and contact them via a telephone number from this official site.

 - Always seek independent financial and/or legal advice before committing to any investment.

 - Never send money to anyone you do not know.

 Report an investment fraud scam

-- The Financial Conduct Authority regulates stockbrokers based in the UK.
-You can check a stockbroker's authenticity by visiting the FCA's:
+The Financial Conduct Authority regulates stockbrokers based in the UK.
+You can check a stockbroker's authenticity by visiting the FCA's: Register of authorised firms.

 Reporting crime, including fraud, is important.
 If you don’t tell the authorities, how do they know it has happened and how can they do anything about it?
 Remember that if you are a victim of a scam or an attempted scam, however minor, there may be hundreds or even thousands of others in a similar position.
 Your information may form part of one big jigsaw and may be vital to completing the picture.

 Pension scams are on the rise.
 They often start with an unexpected call, text or email.
 Increasingly, online fraudulent websites and social media are also being used to target people.
 If you’re taken in by a scam you could lose all your pension savings.
 Read 6 signs of a pension scam to spot what to look for.

 You can get straightforward, impartial advice on how to avoid scams from Take Five.

 You can report a crime or get general advice from Action Fraud.
 They help banks and other companies combat fraud.